Deepanshu088/Veris-Assingment/README.md

     With hands-on experience in these technologies and more, I bring a comprehensive understanding of the development process and an ability to leverage cutting-edge tools to deliver exceptional results.

 # Features of this project
-1. Multiple User profiles, authentication, and authorization.
+1. Multiple User profiles, authentication, and authorization via Backend.
 3. Each User can create events that can be seen by the creator/owner User only.
 4. The password of each user is stored in hashed form in the database.
 5. Using a logger `morgan`, to display logs on each API request on the console and a particular log file.